SiddAjriY2Jaccount/autonomous_car_sim_kickstarter_2020/README.md

 At this point, you will be able to run the Simulator in Autonomous mode.
 Execute the command ```python drive.py model.h5``` to use the pre-trained model provided in this repository.
 Now, open the Simulator and select Autonomous mode to observe the car traverse the track autonomously.

 ## Training a custom model
-- To train a custom model, you can make changes to the script `model_training.py` and run the command `python model_training.py`.
-This code will save the best performing model.
+- To train a custom model, you can make changes to the script `model_training.py` and run the command `python model_training.py`
-- To enable GPU, change the `cpu.cuda` flag in `model_training.py` to `True`.
+- If GPU is detected, the script will automatically resort to GPU acceleration.

 ## Troubleshooting errors
 Raise an issue or drop an email at [y2jsiddajri@gmail.com](mailto:y2jsiddajri@gmail.com)